RTippin/messenger/docs/Installation.md

 # Register Providers

 - Head over to your new `App\Providers\MessengerServiceProvider`
-- Set all provider models you want to use in this messenger.
+- Set all provider models you want to register into messenger.
 The default `App\Models\User` is already preset, you just need to un-comment it.

 **Default:**